69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 Worked Example #2

-Starting from the steady, level-flight flight assumption of L = W and T = D, and assuming the engine thrust specific fuel consumption TSFC (c_t) is constant, then show that for a jet-propelled airplane lying at a constant altitude that the fuel flow to the engines in terms of weight of fuel burned per unit time {\overbigdot{W}_f} can be expressed in the form
+Starting from the steady, level-flight flight assumption of L = W and T = D, and assuming the engine thrust specific fuel consumption TSFC (c_t) is constant, then show that for a jet-propelled airplane flying at a constant altitude that the fuel flow to the engines in terms of weight of fuel burned per unit time {\overbigdot{W}_f} can be expressed in the form

 \[ {{\overbigdot{W}_f}} = A V_{\infty}^2 + \frac{B}{V_{\infty}^2} \]